-The Acceptable Use Policy at CPA Global is a mandatory policy for all employees and contractors to read, understand and sign.
-This is also applicable for our suppliers for relevant sections and as applicable for the scope of engagement.
+The Acceptable Use Policy at CPA Global is a mandatory policy for contractors and suppliers to read, understand and sign.
+This is applicable for our contractors and suppliers for relevant sections and as applicable for the scope of engagement.

 - Personal use of internet is discouraged.

 - Users will not have access to internet based emails, social networking websites, and cloud based storage services unless such access is approved by CPA Global Executive leadership team or Global Security Council.